Nidhirajput12345/MVC-Movie/MVC Movie/README.txt

 now test!
 all good... running perfectly movie part

 2024/05/30
 PaRT 6
 1515
-run the exercise to check the edit validation.....
-C onfirmed
+edit a space in release date and checked validation.....
+Confirmed

 part 7
 1417